bartventer/survival-predictor/README.md

-# survival-predictor
+# Survival-Predictor Application
-A simply Application to make ML predictions, developed with Django, Python, Scikit-Learn
+A simple Application to make ML predictions, developed with Django, Python, Scikit-Learn.